-Divya was born at our very own Mount Sinai Hospital, and grew up just across the river in New Jersey.
+Divya was born and raised in the Tristate Area.
 She attended Bowdoin College in Maine where she majored in biochemistry and minored in Spanish.
-There, she participated in various clubs and activities that provided support to survivors of sexual assault, children identified as being at-risk, and the community at large.
 She then moved to New York and spent two years pursuing cancer drug development research at Mount Sinai.
 She went on to attend medical school at Rutgers Robert Wood Johnson where she spent four years researching pediatric off-label drug use in children, completing a Distinction in Research and publishing in Pediatrics.
 In her free time, she enjoys spending time with her dog (or any dog) and sampling the limitless restaurant options in NYC.